TheAiSingularity/graphrag-local-ollama/README.md

+🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀

+**Need contributors to include other opensource features.**
+- Local search mode
+- Support for images in the graphdb
+- Including vectorDB support from providers like Llamaindex, LangChain into the graphrag pipeline

+🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀

 # 🚀 GraphRAG Local Ollama

 Welcome to **GraphRAG Local Ollama**!
 This repository is an exciting adaptation of Microsoft's [GraphRAG](https://github.com/microsoft/graphrag), tailored to support local models downloaded using Ollama.
 Say goodbye to costly OpenAPI models and hello to efficient, cost-effective local inference using Ollama!